AIDY-F2N/setpodnet-scheduler/README.md

-3. Deploy the 'twocontainerspod-example' application by deploying the two pods 'testPod1.yaml' and 'testPod2.yaml' located in the 'example1' folder using the following two commands:
+3. Deploy the 'threepods-example' application by deploying the three pods 'testPod1.yaml', 'testPod2.yaml' and 'testPod3.yaml' located in the 'example1' folder using the following two commands:

 ```bash[language=bash]
 kubectl apply -f example1/testPod1.yaml